 - Create an output table on the Page, as described in Requirements.

-- From the toolbar, go to Visualization > Geographic Map > Geographic Map.
+- From the toolbar, go to Visualization > Geographic Maps > Geographic Map.

-- From the object inspector, go to Inputs > DATA SOURCE > Output in 'Pages' and select the output on the page that contains the geographic data.
-You can find the name of the output by selecting the output, and from the object inspector, Properties > GENERAL > Name.
+- From the object inspector, go to Data > Data Source > Data and select the output on the page that contains the geographic data.
+You can find the name of the output by selecting the output, and from the object inspector, General > General > Name.